bluebird89/docs/linux/linux.md

 # display the routes our packets take before reaching a remote destination
 traceroute google.com

-# networking tool which displays the TCP/IP packets transmitted and received by your system
-# tcpdump -c 15
-# tcpdump --help

 # Display DNS ip address for domain
 host domain